dotstar/operational-excellence-lab/lab-1-xray/README.md

     The X-Ray dashboard has a time range drop-down menu in the upper right hand corner.
 This can be a custom time period or a relative time period, e.g. Last 5 minutes.
 If your service map goes blank while you're exploring, you may have exceeded the specified time range.
 Use the drop-down menu to extend the time window if needed, i.e. try changing it to last 30 min so it displays older trace data.
 Or generate more traffic to the application which will populate the service map with fresh data.
     </details>

 You probably noticed that the **like** service has a problem.
 About 25% of the time, it is returning 500 and 404 errors.
+The like service has a bug, which causes it to periodically fail.

 ![Lab 1 X-Ray](./images/01-errors.png)